jstowers/berkeley-data-structures/hw05-heap-trie/README.md

 1. __weakly ordered__ - while heaps have _some_ order, their descendants in a max heap are greater than their ancestor, this doesn't make a heap amenable to searching.

 2. __root node__ is the greatest value in a max heap.
 The root node is the smallest value in a min heap.

+### Alternative Heap Implementations

+An array implementation is the most common.

+An alternate implementation is to use linked nodes.